JuliaTagBot/Estuaries.jl/doc/DataStreams2.md

    the optimal way of calling said API's depends on the binary format.
 (This is largely just the distinction between row-wise and column-wise data.)

 I think `DataStreams` should attempt to solve 2 and 3 by providing a way to create a uniform interface for any type of data source/sink by writing a bare minimum ($\ll 100$ lines of code in most cases) interface.
-It should be take as little time and effort as possible to implement `DataStreams` on a new tabular data source/sink, I believe that was the original goal.
+It should take as little time and effort as possible to implement `DataStreams` on a new tabular data source/sink, I believe that was the original goal.
 I think the special properties of Julia (speed, multiple-dispatch/overloading, metaprogramming) present us with a unique opportunity to do this well.